Description

 - Origin of cultivar: unknown

-Description de Hedera helix ‘Erecta’
+Description of Hedera helix ‘Erecta’

 - Growth habit: shrubby